 - Wear a mask or face covering.
 It is recommended by CDC as a best practice to help reduce the transmission of viruses such as COVID-19.
-Please bring your own face coverings and ensure that they are cleaned regularly.
+Please bring your own face coverings and ensure that they are worn properly and cleaned regularly.

 - Cough or sneeze into your elbow or a tissue.
 Throw the tissue in the trash.

 - Wash hands frequently with soap and water for at least 20 seconds.
 Experts also recommend rubbing the hands together and ensuring all parts of the hands — the palms and thumbs as well as the back of the hands — are washed.